thingsboard/thingsboard.github.io/use-cases/smart-retail.md

 <section class="summary">
     <div class="summary-text">
         <h2>Summary of smart retail</h2>
-        <p>Smart Retail Solutions by ThingsBoard is a comprehensive solution that enables centralized monitoring of store operations, improves safety through automated alarms and incident logging, and reduces costs related to equipment failures and product spoilage.
+        <p>Smart retail solution by ThingsBoard is a comprehensive solution that enables centralized monitoring of store operations, improves safety through automated alarms and incident logging, and reduces costs related to equipment failures and product spoilage.
 By streamlining incident response and automating routine checks, it also enhances staff efficiency.
 More than just data visualization, this solution transforms retail infrastructure into an intelligent, predictive, and adaptive environment that drives value for both customers and businesses.</p>
     </div>
     <div class="summary-icon">
         <img src="/images/usecases/health-care/summary.svg" alt="Text summary icon" title="Text summary icon">